annakthrnlee/FIFA_World_Cup/README.md

 ### First Segment: Sketch It Out
 #### My Roles:
 - 🔼 Triangle: The member in the triangle role will create a mockup of a machine learning model.
 This can even be a diagram that explains how it will work concurrently with the rest of the project steps.
 - ⏹ Square: The team member in the square role will be responsible for the repository.
+I plan on updating and creating the 'main' READ.ME as we progress each week, for simplicity reasons.

 ### Rubric For This Week: